-A Letter of Intent (LOI) process is intended to provide a streamlined method for potential applicants to submit an idea for review.
-ZSR staff will not participate in individual conversations with potential applicants, but will conduct community visits with a select number of applicants once the LOIs have been reviewed.
+ZSR staff will not participate in individual conversations with potential applicants, but will conduct community visits with a select number of applicants once all applications have been reviewed.
 Organizations are encouraged to review the Rarely Funded List to see what Trustees are not likely to fund.

-12. What happens after I submit my Letter of Intent?
+12. What happens after I submit my application?

 13. If my organization was awarded a Community Progress Fund grant, what is the earliest I can apply for another Community Progress Fund grant?

 14. How many grant cycles are there for the Community Progress Fund?

 Community Progress Fund grant selections will occur once per year.
-The Letter of Intent deadline is December 3, 2019.
 Grant amounts range from $20,000-$30,000 per year for up to two years.

 15. What kinds of proposals are you looking to support?

 17. What if I have general questions about applying for a grant?